vkpdeveloper/GSAS-Academy/README.md

 # GSAS ACADEMY

-A School app built on Flutter
+<b>A Open Source School App Built on Flutter Framework by Google</b>

 ## Get it on Google Play